alexadmin/it_overview/README.md

 - it shouldn't create technical dept

 # Balancers
+- should be dumd, idea balancer - nginx with one reverse proxy block, proxy next upstream, it shouldn't contain logic, so you can bring up web server in different env, and all should work without balancer.
 - create small VM for stale domains, 301 etc. Do not store legacy domains for redirects in production.
+- suited for: ip filtering, auth (basic)

+# web server
+- suited for: rewrites and redirects, web site should work without balancer

 # iptables
 - tcpdump can see incoming packets if they are droped by iptables, but can't see outgoing